viewzavr/vr-app-template/README.md

 ```

 ## register your component in visual interface
-A user will be able add your custom object to scene via visual interface.
+A user will be able add your custom object to a scene via visual interface.
 ```
 import * as comp1 from "./component1.js";
 comp1.register( vz );